Announcements

 Extra credit may be awarded for exceptional work that demonstrates a high level of mastery, creativity, and insight.
 Extra credit is given at the discretion of the grader and Professors, and it does not affect the student's grade, but it does earn them extra house points.

-Plagiarism or AI-generated responses are strictly prohibited and will result in an automatic zero with no chance for a retake.
+Plagiarism, including AI-generated responses, is strictly prohibited and will result in an automatic zero with no chance for a retake.
 The assignments are meant to be original and creative works by the student, not copied or generated by someone or something else.
 The Charms PAs and Professors have ways to detect plagiarism and AI-generated responses, so do not attempt to cheat or deceive them.

 Students that are disrespectful or rude in their assignments, including insulting Charms PAs or Professors or those in other classes, will receive a zero with no chance for a retake.
 The Charms PAs and Professors have zero tolerance for any form of harassment, bullying, or discrimination.